Council of the Federation Literacy Award

 The next call to nominate an organization will be in March 2020

 What is the Council of the Federation Literacy Award?

 The Council of the Federation (COF) Literacy Award was established by Canada’s Premiers to recognize outstanding achievement, innovative practice and excellence in literacy.
 Canada’s provinces and territories are repositories of innovative principles, practices and programs that reflect the very highest ideals in literacy best practices, and serve the varying needs of many different types of learners.
 Each year, 13 COF Literacy medallions are awarded, one for each province and territory.

-In 2019, British Columbia will celebrate the achievements of a literacy educator, practitioner or volunteer, honouring their commitment to helping people in B.C. acquire the literacy skills they need to improve their lives.
+Each year, British Columbia will celebrate the achievements of a literacy educator, volunteer or organization, honouring their commitment to helping people in B.C. acquire the literacy skills they need to improve their lives.
 In B.C., the award is administered by the Ministry of Education.

 Morie Ford, Literacy Champion, Leader and Outreach Coordinator at Mount Pleasant Neighbourhood House